o2yip/sidequest4/README.md

 This matches the structure of the original blob sketch from Week 2 but moves details into classes.

+The game controls a blob that can move side by side and jump up onto platforms.
+If the user finishes the level and reaches the end of the current map, the map will automatically advance to a more challenging level.
+The colours, number of platforms, and difficulty all change.
+There are three levels in total and the goal is for the user to make it past the third level, back to the first level.
 ---

 ## Learning Goals